CS699-IITB-Autumn-2021/project-the_wild_bunch/README.md

 # XYZ NEWS PORTAL
 ## User Site
-A web application that helps users to read latest news articles from various reliable resources like :
+A web application that helps users to read news articles from various reliable resources like :
 1. News 18
 2. The Economic Times
 3. The Hindu